thebsdbox/tinkerbell-ubuntu/README.md

 Important note: if you need to re-run the provisioning workflow, you need to run `tink workflow create` again.

+Vagrant users will want to open the VirtualBox app and increase the Display scaling size to 300% if they are using a 4k or Retina display.

+### Did something go wrong?

+If anything appears to go wrong, you can log into the OSIE environment which was netbooted.

+* Login with `root` (no password)
+* Run `docker ps -a` to find the exited Docker container for the Tinkerbell worker
+* Run `docker logs CONTAINER_ID` where CONTAINER_ID is the whole name, or a few characters from the container ID

+Or in a single command: `docker logs $(docker ps -qa|head -n1)`

+Once you've determined the error, create a new workflow again with `tink workflow create` and reboot the worker.

+If you're using Vagrant, for the time being you will need to run: `vagrant destroy worker --force && vagrant up worker`.

 ### Change the boot order

 You now need to stop the machine from netbooting.

+#### Packet

 Go to the Packet dashboard and click "Server Actions" -> "Disable Always PXE boot".
 This setting can be toggled as required, or if you need to reprovision a machine.

 Now reboot the worker machine, and it should show GRUB before booting Ubuntu.

+#### On-premises / at-home or with Vagrant

+Now reboot the worker machine, and it should show GRUB before booting Ubuntu.
+Hit `e` for edit, and remove the text `console=ttyS0, 115200` and hit the key to continue booting (F10)

+If you do not do this, then you will not be able to see the computer boot up and you won't be able to log in to `tty0` through VirtualBox.

+### Login in for the first time

 The username and password are both `ubuntu` and this must be changed on first logon.
-To change or to remove the password edit `./05-cloud-init/cloud-init.sh`.
+To change the initial password or to remove the default password, you can edit `./05-cloud-init/cloud-init.sh` and run `./create-images.sh` again, then re-provision the host.

 You can connect with the packet SOS ssh console or over SSH from the worker, the IP should be 192.168.1.5.